santiagohervella/dotfiles/README.md

 - Maybe set up Omerxx's [GoMaCal Hammerspoon thing](https://github.com/omerxx/GoMaCal) to get calendar messages in your face?
   - Here is how he uses it in his [`init.lua`](https://github.com/omerxx/dotfiles/blob/master/hammerspoon/init.lua#L21)
+- It might be simpler to make the right option key the hyper key using karabiner.
+It could still act as option when combined with any other modifier key or with the arrow keys.
+But otherwise, boom now everything is hyper-letter to switch, rather than needing to carefully keep track of the right option key's state in hammerspoon